github/open-source-survey/sampling.md

 Each community will be sent a URL with a unique identifier.
 Please do not share this URL on social media or any medium that includes people that are not involved in your community.
 The survey is intended for people that have demonstrated an interest in open source and have a connection with the community.

 This identifier will be used to ensure the response rate is expected given the size of the community.
-In the event that the response rate from a community greatly exceeds the expected community size (e.g. a survey URL is published to social media or some other medium that solicits responses from people who are not actively engaged in the community), answers from this community will de omitted from the results to ensure the data set represents the intended population.
+In the event that the response rate from a community greatly exceeds the expected community size (e.g. a survey URL is published to social media or some other medium that solicits responses from people who are not actively engaged in the community), answers from this community will be omitted from the results to ensure the data set represents the intended population.

 Responses from each offsite community _will not_ be segmented in the released data set due to privacy concerns.